 Being a “Steinway pianist”

-After this delicate period, the relationship with Steinway became more than cordial again.
+After this delicate period, his relationship with Steinway once more became very cordial.
 Istomin had made friends with the successive directors of the concert piano department, David Rubin and especially Peter Goodrich.

 To be a “Steinway pianist” was a great privilege, all the more so as Istomin had forged links with many Steinway branches around the world.
 If he stayed a few days in a city, an upright piano was usually installed in his hotel room to allow him to practice at his discretion.
 When Istomin came to Europe, he used to stay a few days in Paris to recover from jetlag.
 Each time, he had a grand piano sent to the Hôtel de la Trémoille by the French dealer Hanlet, and was given the key to the store where the concert pianos were kept so that he would be able to come and play outside the opening hours.

-The CD-18 was one of the two pianos that Steinway had reserved for Horowitz in the lates 40s and 50s, and which had been regulated especially for him.
-It was the ideal piano for playing Rachmaninoff: the key dip was shallow, which allows very rapid passagework and quick, light accenting, and the sonority and dynamic range were exceptional.
-It was not a piano to be put into all hands – requiring as it did such fantastic control!
+The CD-18 was one of the two pianos that Steinway kept in reserve for Horowitz in the late 40s and 50s, and which had been regulated especially for him.
+It was the ideal piano for playing Rachmaninoff: the key dip was shallow, which allowed for very rapid passagework and quick, light accenting, and the sonority and dynamic range were exceptional.
+It was not a piano to be put into all hands, requiring as it did such fantastic control!

 When Istomin recorded the Rachmaninoff Second Concerto, Horowitz lent him his piano, the CD-18.
-Horowitz had never played this concerto in public before and knew that he would certainly never play it.
+Horowitz had never played this concerto in public before and knew with certainty that he would never perform it.
 It seemed to him that Istomin was the pianist who could best do justice to this work – and he therefore made his piano available to him, which he had previously never done for anyone.
 It was a mark of trust of which Istomin was very proud.

 Steinway was able to modify the keyboard to Istomin’s specifications, and he kept the piano in his living room for twenty years.
-After his death, Marta Casals-Istomin kept it with her for a few years and then, on the advice of Tali Mahanor, entrusted it to the Tippet Rise Art Center.
+After his death, Marta Casals-Istomin kept it with her for a few years and eventually, on the advice of Tali Mahanor, entrusted it to the Tippet Rise Art Center in Montana.

 Rachmaninoff.
 Concerto No. 2 in C minor Op.
 18, second movement.
 Eugene Istomin.
 Philadelphia Orchestra.
 Eugene Ormandy.
 Recorded by Columbia in April 1956.
 Istomin was playing the Steinway CD-18!